 Creature — Dragon

-When Demanding Dragon enters the battlefield, it deals 5 damage to target opponent unless that player sacrifices a creature.
+When this enters the battlefield, this deals 5 damage to target opponent unless that player sacrifices a creature.

 Combos Browse all